-On January 7, 1910, the majority of the lands where the Cache County fairgrounds now exist were deeded to the city of Logan from David and Mary Andrew.
-The lands for Willow Park and portions of the fairgrounds were donated to the city of Logan by John Nelson in 1888.
+On January 7, 1910, the lands where the Cache County fairgrounds now exist were originally deeded to the city of Logan from David and Mary Andrew.
 The fairgrounds were managed by the Cache County Fair Association from 1911 to 1933.
 In January 1933, the Fair Association was dissolved by its stockholders and its lease and assets were transferred to Cache County.